knaw-huc/textsurf/README.md

 ```

 Development versions may require a development version of
-[textframe](https://github.com/proycon/textframe) as well, clone it alongside textsurf and add a
+[textframe](https://github.com/proycon/textframe); clone it alongside textsurf and add a
 `textsurf/.cargo/config.toml` with:

 ```toml